leowillyantosantoso/Annotation1.2/README.md

 0
 C,
 Fig.
   - (31) showing components ofmembrane conductance (g) during propagated action potential ( - V).
-  - Ionic movements
-Time course ofionic currents.
+  - Ionic movements Time course ofionic currents.
-  - The time course ofthe components ofmembrane current carried by sodium and potassium ions during the calculated pro- pagated spike is shown in Fig.
+  - The time course ofthe components ofmembrane current carried by sodium and potassium ions during the calculated pro-pagated spike is shown in Fig.
-  - The
-magnitudes of these two terms during steady propagation are-CCMdV/dt and (Cm/K) d2V/dt2 respectively, and the manner in which the ionic current is divided between them at the different stages of the spike is shown in Fig.
+  - The magnitudes of these two terms during steady propagation are-CCMdV/dt and (Cm/K) d2V/dt2 respectively, and the manner in which the ionic current is divided between them at the different stages of the spike is shown in Fig.
-  - Thus the outward
-flux of sodium ions is INa/(exp (VV-Na) F/RT- 1), and the inward flux of potassium ions is -IK/(exp (VK- V) FIRT -1).
+  - Thus the outward flux of sodium ions is INa/(exp (VV-Na) F/RT- 1), and the inward flux of potassium ions is -IK/(exp (VK- V) FIRT -1).
-  - Refractory period
-Time course of inactivation and delayed rectification.
+  - Refractory period Time course of inactivation and delayed rectification.
-  - According to our theory,
-there are two changes resulting from the depolarization during a spike which make the membrane unable to respond to another stimulus until a certain time has elapsed.
+  - According to our theory, there are two changes resulting from the depolarization during a spike which make the membrane unable to respond to another stimulus until a certain time has elapsed.
   - These are 'inactivation', which reduces the level to which mV
 100